StrongDM

 StrongDM is an American technology company that develops an infrastructure access platform.
-In 2024 the company raised a $34,000,000 series C from Capital One Ventures, Cisco Investments, Frontline Ventures, and Singtel Innov8s.
+In 2026, the company was acquired by Delinea.

 History

 StrongDM was founded in 2015 by Elizabeth Zalman, Justin McCarthy, and Schuyler Brown.
 The company was one of the first female led startups backed by Hearst's initiative to invest in women led startups.
-In 2024, the company raised US$34,000,000 in their Series C round.
+In 2024, the company raised US$34,000,000 in their Series C round from Capital One Ventures, Cisco Investments, Frontline Ventures, and Singtel Innov8s.

 Software

 The software is a Zero Trust Privileged Access Management for aggregating secure access and permissions.
 It centralizes backend infrastructure access for legacy or multi-cloud environments.
 The software also integrates with identity providers, secret stores, and SIEM tools.

 The platform provides and manages user access to backend infrastructure like serves and databases, and logs user actions in video replay.